 FIRST GREEN'S STORY

-Founded in 1997, First Green is the only STEM education and environmental outreach program in the United States and Canada that uses golf courses as learning labs.
+Founded in 1997, First Green is the only STEAM education and environmental outreach program in the United States and Canada that uses golf courses as learning labs.

-First Green, a Golf Course Superintendents Association of America (GCSAA) program, pairs golf courses with local schools for unique Science, Technology, Engineering, and Mathematics (STEM) learning opportunities.
+First Green, a Golf Course Superintendents Association of America (GCSAA) program, pairs golf courses with local schools for unique Science, Technology, Engineering, Arts, and Mathematics (STEAM) learning opportunities.

 WILDLIFE AND LOCAL

 - Provide wildlife corridors and habitats in an ever increasing urban landscape.

 - Inspire young students to pursue an education and/or career in STEM.